Miguel Uribe Londoño

-Miguel Uribe Londoño (born 2 November 1945) is a Colombian businessman and politician.
+Miguel Uribe Londoño (born 2 November 1952) is a Colombian politician and businessman who served as a Senator from 1990 to 1991.
+Uribe Londoño also served as director in Bogotá of the Party Democratic Center, and Secretary of Economy for the Presidency.
+Born in Medellín, Antioquia, he studied economics at the University of Miami.

-The father of assassinated senator Miguel Uribe Turbay and the widower of slain journalist Diana Turbay Quintero, on 26 August 2025 he launched his campaign for the Democratic Centre's presidential nomination in the 2026 general election.

 Personal life

 Miguel Uribe Londoño was born in Medellín, Antioquia, on 2 November 1945.
 His father was Rodrigo Uribe Echavarría (1918–2001), who served in the Senate and as governor of Antioquia.

+Wives

 Uribe was married to journalist Diana Turbay (1950–1991), the daughter of Julio César Turbay Ayala (1916–2005), president of Colombia from 1978 to 1982.
 Miguel Uribe Turbay was born to the couple in 1986.

 His second wife is Delia Jaramillo Hoyos, whom he met five years after Diana Turbay's death and married some 20 years later.

 Political career

-Uribe Londoño was a member of the Bogotá City Council in the late 1980s and a Senator for the Colombian Conservative Party in the early 1990s.
+Uribe Londoño was a Senator for the Colombian Conservative Party in the early 1990s.
 After the assassination of his son, Miguel Uribe Turbay, who was campaigning for the Democratic Centre's nomination for the 2026 presidential election, Uribe Londoño launched his own presidential campaign for the same candidacy in August 2025, saying that he intended to continue his son's legacy.
+However, he had a falling out with the Democratic Centre's leadership and left the party.
+He relaunched his presidential campaign on 10 February 2026, this time as the candidate for the Democratic Colombia Party.